bartificer/programming-by-stealth/docs/pbs21.md

 ## Manipulating Multiple Elements at Once

 jQuery’s functions for manipulating HTML elements are designed to work on multiple elements at once.
 Let’s say we use a CSS selector and the $ function to create a jQuery object that represents a thousand elements.
-If we then use the .css() function to set a CSS property to a new value, that property will be updated in all the elements represent by the object, not just one.
+If we then use the .css() function to set a CSS property to a new value, that property will be updated in all the elements represented by the object, not just one.

 When you think about it, that makes sense – because jQuery was designed in this way, it saves you from the tedium of writing similar loops over and over again.

 When using jQuery to access a value within an element, things are different.
-If you use the `.attr()` function to get the value of the `href` property on a jQuery object representing ten links, you will not get back ten values, instead, you will get back the value of the attribute in the first element within the jQuery object.
+If you use the `.attr()` function to get the value of the `href` property on a jQuery object representing ten links, you will not get back ten values.
+Instead, you will get back the value of the attribute in the first element within the jQuery object.

-As a general rule, when it comes to reading values out of HTML elements using jQuery, you should try write your selectors so they select exactly one element.
+As a general rule, when it comes to reading values out of HTML elements using jQuery, you should try to write your selectors so they select exactly one element.

 ## Function Chaining in jQuery